guildai/guild.ai/pages/faq.md

 Guild is designed as a traditional build tools.
 It relies on external configuration and operating system conventions to perform its work.

-For configuration, Guild relies on a [*Guild file*](guildfile.md) --- a human readable file that tells Guild about your code.
+For configuration, Guild relies on a TODO --- a human readable file that tells Guild about your code.

 Guild otherwise interfaces with your scripts using standard operating system conventions (command arguments, environment variables, standard